MORTAL2000/3D-Game-Engine/README.md

 end
 ```

 The scene variable lets you access the whole scene and modify it.
-For example you can add an object in the onInit method(),
+For example you can add an object in the onInit method,
 save it in a global variable and move it in update by applying a force on it.
 Vectors are represented by a table e.g. {1,3,5} -
 a three-dimensional vector with x=1, y=3, z=5.

 If you want to declare your own class, you can use the method class().
-The constructor is declared by the __init() method.
+The constructor is declared by using the __init() method.
 Example:

 ```lua